shield02/sorting_algorithms/README.md

 * 100-shell_sort - function that sorts an array of integers in ascending order using the Shell sort algorithm, using the Knuth sequence
 * 101-cocktail_sort_list - function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm
 * 102-counting_sort - function that sorts an array of integers in ascending order using the Counting sort algorithm
+* 103-merge_sort - function that sorts an array of integers in ascending order using the Merge sort algorithm